rickyqiao/networkx_tutorial/README.md

 # networkx_tutorial
-some demo about networkx with theory
+this tutorial will shows some demo about network in python.
+Including random network, watts-strogatz model, BA model and many methods